XDagger/xdagj/README.md

     xfer        transfer [AMOUNT] XDAG to the address [ADDRESS]
 ```

-#### Libp2p and Discovery
+### Libp2p and Discovery

+---

-The discovery module is currently enabled by default, and the seed node will be automatically connected.If you need to modify the seed node, you can modify the xdag.config and
+The discovery module is currently enabled by default, Non-seed nodes will automatically connect to running seed nodes.If you need to modify the seed node, you can modify the xdag.config and

 ## Contribute